CSCAR/twitter-decahose/README.md

 and
 `/nfs/locker/twitter-decahose-locker`

-You can check the date range availabililty of the data on Great Lakes via this [calendar chart](https://observablehq.com/@caocscar/calendar-view).
-You can also view the number of tweets for days where it is available.

 ### Cavium
 If you wish to use a Cavium Hadoop account, please send email to hpc-support@umich.edu asking for a cavium hadoop account.
 Please note that there is no charge for usage of the Cavium Hadoop service.